From the Martello Tower to the beach and of course our Irish-style pubs, Halifax has many places that parallel the Dublin locations in Ulysses.

 What's The Technology Behind This?

 Bloomsday Halifax is built with the NowHere platform for time-and-location-based experiences.
-NowHere was originally developed for Zuppa Theatre's "This Is Nowhere" production in September 2018.
+NowHere was originally developed for Zuppa Theatre's "This Is Nowhere" production in September 2018, as well as Vista, Vista20, Labour7, and the Ecology Action Centre's "50 Things" project in 2022.
 It's a server-side CMS written in Ruby on Rails, communicating via JSON with various native JavaScript/HTML and native mobile clients.

 What About Privacy?
 Are You Selling My Email?

 This is an art project, not a marketing campaign.
-The only publicly-available information about your whereabouts and activity will show your selected Persona and not any other personally identifiying information about you.
-You will be able to opt out of sharing any of this publicly.
 The server software will be tracking your specific location and progress, but only during June 16, and any specific identifying information will only be used for quality control and support purposes.
 General aggregate and anonymized data may be used for data analysis and for technology demos but only by Shindig Digital Constructions Inc. or Zuppa Theatre Co.
 Data will NOT be shared with any other companies, organizations, or advertisers.
-Your email will be stored in our secured database as well as at MailChimp, but it will not be shared with any third party.
+Your email will be stored in our secured database, but it will not be shared with any third party.
 You will be able to have your information completely removed on request.

 Conversely, you are more than welcome to share your experience on social media using the "#bloomsdayhalifax" tag.